Muun-Muun/Satellite-Orbit-Tracker/README.md

 First, you need to get the current TLE data of the satellite you want to track.
 See [this site](https://www.celestrak.com/NORAD/elements/).

-(If you didn’s put any datas, it will calculate using defualt values.
-You can see the default calues from the picture above.)
+(If you do not enter any value, it will be calculated with defualt values.
+You can see the default values from the picture above.)

 Pressing the `Upload Data` button, then it display Orbital Elements calculating from your TLE datas.